Gower: To sing a song that old was sung,

 From ashes ancient Gower is come;

 To glad your ear, and please your eyes.

 On ember-eves and holy-ales;

 The purchase is to make men glorious;

 by William Shakespeare

 .
-It's one of his less-known and less-liked plays, and it's theorized that it was co-written or script-doctored by a less accomplished writer.
+It's one of his less-known and less-liked plays, and it's theorized that it was co-written or script-doctored by a less accomplished writer, due to the stylistic discontinuity between the first two acts and the remaining three.
 It doesn't help that the surviving text is corrupt, possibly a pirate copy from memory; various scholarly attempts have been made to produce an improved version.
 It is certainly based on the Chivalric Romance Apollonius

 , which has never been noted for coherent plot — the "moldy tale" Ben Jonson termed it — which could not have helped.

 The story is framed by a narrator called Gower.
 He tells the story of Pericles, Prince of Tyre, a virtuous adventurer who encounters many hardships on his road to happiness.
 Pericles gets in trouble for uncovering an incestuous relationship between a king and his daughter, and sails the world trying to avoid their assassination attempts.
 He meets and marries Thaisa, another princess, and sets sail to return home.
 A storm hits and Thaisa dies during childbirth; Pericles puts her body in a coffin and dumps it in the sea, which wards off the storm.
 Her body washes up on shore, and we learn Thaisa is not, in fact, dead; believing she survived a shipwreck and that her family is dead, she becomes a priestess in a temple of Diana.